WithoutTheDot/Polaris/README.md

 ### Reading from Files
 Files can be directly read from command line inputs, the output will be directly shown in the terminal window you executed the command.
 To run a file see below:
 ```
-shell.exe my_file.myl
+shell.exe my_file.pol
 ```
-This would execute the my_file.myl program
+This would execute the my_file.pol program

 ## Contributing